 Tethys is an oil and gas exploration and production company currently focused on projects in Central Asia and the Caspian Region.
 At present, the Company has projects in Kazakhstan, Tajikistan and Georgia.
+On December 30, 2017 the Company announced that an arbitration tribunal has ordered that it should assign its interest in its Tajikistan project to its partners (see page 17).

 Tethys was incorporated specifically to hold the Central Asian interests of its then parent company.
-In light of the significant capital required to develop Tethys and its Kazakh assets, its then parent company made a decision to spin out Tethys.
+In light of the significant capital required to develop Tethys and its Kazakhstan assets, its then parent company made a decision to spin out Tethys.

 On June 27, 2007, the Company completed its IPO and the Ordinary Shares commenced trading on the Toronto Stock Exchange ("TSX").
 The Ordinary Shares are listed on the TSX under the symbol "TPL".
 The Company commenced commercial gas production in December 2007 from its initial production project in the Kyzyloi Field in Kazakhstan.
-On July 25, 2011, the Company completed a listing on the main market of the London Stock Exchange ("LSE") and its entire issued Ordinary Share capital was admitted to the standard category of the Official List of the Financial Conduct Authority with trading commencing on the LSE under the symbol "TPL".
+On July 25, 2011, the Company completed a listing on the main market of the London Stock Exchange ("LSE") and on May 2, 2017 the LSE listing was cancelled.
 On November 20, 2015, the Company was listed on the Kazakhstan Stock Exchange.

-Set out below is a description of significant events that occurred in the past three years and to-date in 2017 that have influenced the general development of the business.
+Set out below is a description of significant events that occurred in the past three years and to-date in 2018 that have influenced the general development of the business.